 Find the perfect sink for your countertop

 Not all sinks fit all countertops.
-If that doesn’t make it hard enough to choose one, you must also pick your material: porcelain, stainless steel, enameled cast iron, or copper.
+If that doesn’t make it hard enough to choose one, you must also pick your material: porcelain, stainless steel, enameled cast iron, composite, or copper.
 Each material offers different pros and cons, so usage is the keyword.

 Over the past twenty years, stainless steel has become the most popular material used for kitchen sinks.
 It resists scratching and staining, and it’s easy to clean.
 However, if you drop heavy pots or pans in it, it will dent.